scikit-hep/iminuit/doc/contribute.rst

 You have the source code now, but you also want to build and test.
 We recommend to make a dedicated build environment for `iminuit`, separate from the Python installation you use for other projects.

-One way is to use `Python virtual environments`_ and `pip` to install the `requirements.txt`_
+One way is to use `Python virtual environments`_ and `pip` to install the development packages listed in `requirements-dev.txt`_

 .. code-block:: bash

     pip install virtualenv
     virtualenv iminuit-dev
     source iminuit-dev/bin/activate
-    pip install -r requirements.txt
+    pip install -r requirements-dev.txt

+To delete the virtual environment just delete the folder iminuit-dev.

 conda
 +++++

-Another way is to use `conda`_ environments and to use `environment.yml`_ to make the environment and install everything.
+Another way is to use `conda`_ environments and `environment-dev.yml`_ to make the environment and install everything.
 You need to install a conda first, e.g. `miniconda`_:

 .. code-block:: bash

-    conda env create -f environment.yml
+    conda env create -f environment-dev.yml
     conda activate iminuit-dev

 If you ever need to update the environment, you can use:

 .. code-block:: bash

-    conda env update -f environment.yml
+    conda env update -f environment-dev.yml

 It's also easy to deactivate or delete it: